i-gantt/SlickRakeBuild/README.md

 SlickRakeBuild
 ==============

 This is so slick!
 Run only builds relevant to changes!
-Developed for git and teamcity.
+Developed for github and teamcity.
+Hypothetically, we could abstract the systems out.
+This approach could work given a typical commit (description + changed files) and a means to queue builds (either via api for immediate queuing, or output to a text file for subsequent execution).

+Why?
+====
+* A CI system building a product of moderate size quickly encounters resource constraints on the build system.
+Traditionally, we solve this by throwing money at the build system or reducing the number of builds.
+(Tax vs cut?).
+Let's make that smarter.
+* CI implementations implement build chains and triggers by configuration.
+This ties engineering process to a particular vendor, steals lollipops from children, and has no change control.
+Code is better than configuration.
+* Cause it's cool.